Roland Barthes: Rise to prominence

 Barthes spent the early 1960s exploring the fields of semiology and structuralism, chairing various faculty positions around France, and continuing to produce more full-length studies.
 His works challenged traditional academic views of literary criticism and of renowned figures of literature.
 His unorthodox thinking led to a conflict with a well-known Sorbonne professor of literature, Raymond Picard, who attacked the French New Criticism (a label that he inaccurately applied to Barthes) for its obscurity and lack of respect towards France's literary roots.
 Barthes's rebuttal in Criticism and Truth (1966) accused the old, bourgeois criticism of a lack of concern with the finer points of language and of selective ignorance towards challenging theories, such as Marxism.

 By the late 1960s, Barthes had established a reputation for himself.
 He traveled to the US and Japan, delivering a presentation at Johns Hopkins University.
-During this time, he wrote his best-known work, the 1967 essay "The Death of the Author," which, in light of the growing influence of Jacques Derrida's deconstruction, would prove to be a transitional piece in its investigation of the logical ends of structuralist thought.
+During this time, he wrote a groundbreaking text, the 1967 essay "The Death of the Author" which, in light of the growing influence of Jacques Derrida's deconstruction, would prove to be a transitional piece in its investigation of the logical ends of structuralist thought.

 Mature critical work

 Barthes continued to contribute with Philippe Sollers to the avant-garde literary magazine Tel Quel, which was developing similar kinds of theoretical inquiry to that pursued in Barthes's writings.
-In 1970, Barthes produced what some consider to be his most prodigious work, the dense, critical reading of Balzac's Sarrasine entitled S/Z. Throughout the 1970s, Barthes continued to develop his literary criticism; he developed new ideals of textuality and novelistic neutrality.
+In 1970, Barthes produced what some consider to be his most ambitious and sustained structural analysis, the dense, critical reading of Balzac's Sarrasine entitled S/Z. Throughout the 1970s, Barthes continued to develop his literary criticism; he developed new ideals of textuality and novelistic neutrality.
 In 1971, he served as visiting professor at the University of Geneva.
 In those same years he became primarily associated with the École des Hautes Études en Sciences Sociales (EHESS).

 In 1975 he wrote an autobiography titled Roland Barthes and in 1977 he was elected to the chair of Sémiologie Littéraire at the Collège de France.
 In the same year, his mother, Henriette Barthes, to whom he had been devoted, died, aged 85.
 They had lived together for 60 years.
 The loss of the woman who had raised and cared for him was a serious blow to Barthes.
 His last major work, Camera Lucida, is partly an essay about the nature of photography and partly a meditation on photographs of his mother.
-The book contains a number of reproductions of photographs, though none of them are of Henriette.
+The book contains a number of reproductions of photographs, though none of them is of Henriette.

+Barthes had a small role in the 1979 French film The Brontë Sisters, playing William Makepeace Thackeray.

 Death

-On 25 February 1980, Roland Barthes was knocked down by the driver of a laundry van while walking home through the streets of Paris.
-One month later, on 25 March, he died from the chest injuries he had sustained in the crash.
+On 25 February 1980, having just finished lunch with the future French President Mitterrand, Barthes was struck by a laundry van as he stepped off a Paris sidewalk at Rue des Écoles, opposite of the Collège de France.
+One month later, on 26 March, he died of pulmonary complications resulting from the traffic accident.